There are two things I would love for the readers of Rambling Ever On to know before reading this. One is public and one is more private.

 Also, I personally have decided that as a Christian I can do greater good by having conversations with people I disagree with instead of boycotting things where communication and attempts to dialogue often do not take place.
 I do not judge anyone who chooses to boycott this movie.
 Please note the continuous use of the word ‘personal’ in this article.
 If someone wants to boycott things, that is their right.
 I just think in my life and in my context I would do more harm in culture wars to boycott with a public announcement, instead of trying to facilitate productive discussion.
 Especially if I am not engaging people outside of social media to try to practice being slow to speak, quick to listen and slow to get angry.

-We hope this does not cause anyone to think less of me or REO in general, or even to unfollow us.
+We hope this does not cause anyone to think less of me or Rambling Ever On in general, or even to unfollow us.
 Every one of our writers believes the Bible is the Word of God and that it is true in all that it teaches.
 We maintain historical, orthodox positions on all doctrines as best we understand them.
 But I personally believe the way we live out the Bible in the culture wars may change person to person.
 I, Gowdy Cannon, choose to not boycott Beauty and the Beast for the reasons in the recent news.
 I think I can do good by not doing so.

 But we love to hear back from our readers and I am not above criticism.
 We welcome comments of any stripe that are conducive to healthy discussion.
 So if you would like, please let us know what you think below.